MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/manage-tenant-allow-block-list.md

 ## Configure the Tenant Allow/Block List

-To allow or block emails, see [Allow or block emails using the Tenant Allow/Block List](allow-block-email-spoof.md).
+To allow or block domains or email addresses, see [Allow or block emails using the Tenant Allow/Block List](allow-block-email-spoof.md).

 To allow or block files, see [Allow or block files using the Tenant Allow/Block List](allow-block-files.md).